 Permits & Imports

 At some historical sites there is a charge for taking your camera ‘on site’ and others prohibit cameras altogether.
 Often flash photography is prohibited (even if you have bought a permit).
 Rules for video cameras are usually more restrictive than for still cameras.
-Video cameras must be declared to customs on arrival into many countries and special permits are often necessary for use at historical sites
+Video cameras must be declared at customs on arrival into many countries and special permits are often necessary for use at historical sites

 Most people will love having their picture taken.
 You should, however, be respectful of people’s privacy and cultural differences.
-Pleas ask first and if somebody objects to having their picture taken you should always abide by their wishes.
+Please ask first and if somebody objects to having their picture taken you should always abide by their wishes.

 It is advisable to keep your camera and lenses in a bag or case that will protect them from dust and water.

-Few countries offer internet cafés with downloading and CD-burning services anymore.
 We suggest you bring enough memory cards with you.
 If you are saving photos in full format, one photo will easily take up about 10Mb of space on your card.
 Remember that it is better to bring too much memory than too little.

 Converters & Adapters